Made with canned chickpeas and frozen spinach, this dairy-free, Easy Chickpea & Spinach Curry is so tasty and so hearty!

 • Then I throw in whatever veggies I fancy and voila – curry in a hurry becomes a reality!

-Since we had picked up some packages of Uncle Ben’s Ready Rice from Walmart over the weekend, she suggested we enjoy our quick and easy Chickpea & Spinach Curry with a package of even quicker and even easier, Uncle Ben’s Long Grain & Wild Ready Rice.
+Since we had picked up some packages of microwave rice from Walmart over the weekend, she suggested we enjoy our quick and easy Chickpea & Spinach Curry with a package of even quicker and even easier, Long Grain & Wild Ready Rice.

 Do you remember the first thing you ever made entirely by yourself?